bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-alex-bosworth-mpp.md

 ---
-title: Multiple-path Payments (MPP)
+title: "Multiple-path Payments (MPP)"
-Transcript_by: Jeff Czyz, Stéphan Vuylsteke
+transcript_by: Jeff Czyz, Stéphan Vuylsteke
 categories: ['residency']
-tags: ['lightning', 'multiple-path payments']
+tags: ['multipath-payments']
 speakers: ['Alex Bosworth']
 date: 2019-06-25
 media: https://youtu.be/Og4TGERPZMY
 ---

-Topic: Multiple-path Payments (MPP)

 Location: Chaincode Residency 2019

-# Bigger, Faster, Cheaper - Multiplexing Payments
+## Bigger, Faster, Cheaper - Multiplexing Payments

 Alex: How to do multiple path payments.
 So there's a question: why do we even need multiple path payments?
 So you have a channel -- like -- we don't have them now, so are we really hurting for them?
 So I kind of like describing different situations where you would need it.
 So in the first quadrant you can see I have two channels.
 One of my channels has three coins on my side.
 I want to buy something that costs two coins.
 So that's actually a situation where we're fine today.
 That's normally you know what's happening.
 We want people to make channels that are big, that are going to be able to accommodate multiple repeated purchases.
 That's kind of like the whole idea of channels.
 So that's why at the moment we actually don't have a huge problem as far as needing multiplexing different channels together.